 Does having IBD increase the chance of other pregnancy-related problems?

-People with CD might be at an increased chance for having vitamin deficiencies, including vitamins K and D. Vitamin K is important in the blood clotting process.
+Women with CD might be at an increased chance for having vitamin deficiencies, including vitamins K and D. Vitamin K is important in the blood clotting process.
 Vitamin D is important in lowering the chance of pregnancy complications such as preeclampsia (high blood pressure and problems with organs, such as the kidneys) that can lead to seizures (called eclampsia), preterm delivery, and babies that are small for gestational age.
-For these reasons, it is important that people with IBD talk with their healthcare provider about their condition and their nutrition.
+For these reasons, it is important that women with IBD talk with their healthcare provider about their condition and their nutrition.

 What medications can be used to treat my IBD during pregnancy?